wingify/readme-central/docs/Concepts/fme-configure-webhooks.md

 1. Log in to your VWO account.
 2. Navigate to `Configurations` → `Website and Apps` from the left-hand panel.
-3. Select the `Default Project` associated with your FME setup.
+3. Select the `Default Project` associated with your FE setup.
 4. Click on the `Configurations` tab.
 5. Under the **Environment(s)** section, enable the Webhook option for the specific environment(s) you want to subscribe to for configuration change events.
 6. In the `Wehook URL` field, provide the endpoint URL where you want to receive webhook notifications.